The Basic Idea...

 If you would like to express your support for Free Democracy the simplest thing you can do is this:

-NEVER VOTE FOR ANYONE WHO BELONGS TO ANY OF OUR EXISTING POLITICAL PARTIES
+NEVER VOTE FOR ANYONE WHO BELONGS TO ANY OF THE MAIN POLITICAL PARTIES

-Political parties, ALL political parties, are the cancer of democracy.
-If you cannot vote for a Free Democrat, vote for whoever your Independent candidate is.
-If you cannot vote for either, don't bother voting at all.
-The power of political parties over government decision making must be broken.
+Nearly all political parties exist to promote the interests of tiny handfuls of people, not the 99%.
+Such organisations are the cancer of democracy.
+So if you cannot vote for a Free Democrat, or a Green I suggest you vote for whoever your Independent candidate is.
+If you cannot vote for any of these, you probably shouldn't bother voting at all.
+The power of political parties run by tiny handfuls of ruthless people to control government decision-making must be broken.

 If you feel like doing a little more, READ.
 As Dr Richard Price famously said: